sobocanv/EDDIE/README.md

 ## License

 This corpus is licensed under the GNU General Public Licence v3.0.
-Please refer to the [LICENSE](LICENSE.md) file for more information.
+Please refer to the [LICENSE](LICENSE.md) for more information.

 ## Contributing